LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: LogicTree for Logical Reasoning

 \textbf{Forward Selection Module.}\quad Based on a fact (either $f_{i}$ or $d_{i}$), this module selects all the relevant \textbf{rules} from the given rule set $\mathcal{R}$.
 A rule is considered relevant if its condition(s) are fully or partially satisfied by the fact.
 Each selected rule is added as a child node of the fact, forming parallel branches in the tree structure.

 \textbf{Derivation Module.}\quad Along each branch, this module performs a strict one-step derivation using the current leaf rule and its parent fact.
 A successful derivation occurs if the fact fully satisfies the rule's condition.
-The newly derived fact is added as a child node to the tree only if it is not already present in Fact Repository (to avoid redundancy).
 If the derivation fails, it results from one of the two reasons: (1) the fact does not satisfy the rule’s condition at all, i.e., the rule was incorrectly selected by Forward Selection Module; (2) the fact partially satisfies the rule’s conditions, with some required fact(s) still missing.
 In the first case, the branch is marked as a dead end.
 In the second case, where conjunctive reasoning (e.g., $f_1 \land f_2 \land r_1 \Rightarrow\ d_1$) is required, the branch is marked as a \textit{pseudo} dead-end, where the missing fact(s) may still be retrievable.

 \textbf{Backward Selection Module.}\quad If a branch is marked as a pseudo dead-end, this module is queried to attempt rule completion and resolve the stagnation.
 This module uses the current fact-rule pair as a pivot to identify the missing \textbf{fact(s)} required for derivation.
 It then searches Fact Repository to determine their availability.
 The missing fact(s) may be a given fact $f_{i}$ (Figure~\ref{fig1}b-1) or a derived fact $d_{i}$ from an earlier branch (Figure~\ref{fig1}b-2).
 If the missing fact(s) are available, the rule together with its supplemented relevant facts are then sent to Derivation Module to re-attempt derivation.
 If not, the branch is marked as dead end.